 Is an oil pressure symbol appearing on your dashboard, the engine overheating, or do you smell burning oil on your Audi?
 Learn how to fix it by checking and adding engine oil to an Audi engine.

-On most Audi vehicles, you can check the engine oil level via the oil dipstick.
+The oil dipstick lets you check the engine oil level on most Audi vehicles.
 Audi engine oil level can also be checked via the instrument cluster or MMI on some models.

-The first set of instructions applies to Audi that has an oil dipstick.
-If your Audi does not have an oil dipstick, you will need to check the engine oil level via the Multi-Media Interface (MMI).
+The first set of instructions applies to Audis with oil dipsticks.
+If your Audi does not have an oil dipstick, you must check the engine oil level via the Multi-Media Interface (MMI).

-Park your Audi vehicle on a level surface and apply the parking brakes.
+- Park the Audi vehicle on a level surface and apply the parking brakes.

-Turn off the engine and wait at least 3 minutes before you proceed to check the engine oil level on your Audi.
-This will allow the engine oil to return to the oil pan and get a correct reading.
+- Turn off the engine and wait at least three minutes before you check the engine oil level on your Audi.
+The engine oil can return to the oil pan, and a correct reading can be obtained.

-Reinsert the dipstick in the tube.
-Make sure to press it all the way in.
+- Reinsert the dipstick into the tube.
+Make sure to press it in.